NRR-Core: Non-Resolution Reasoning as a Computational Framework for Contextual Identity and Ambiguity Preservation: Introduction

 \subsection{The Problem of Premature Semantic Collapse}

-Large language models (LLMs) have achieved remarkable success in natural language processing, demonstrating fluency in text generation, translation, and question-answering.
-However, these systems share a fundamental limitation: they over-commit to early resolution of ambiguity.
+Large language models (LLMs) have achieved remarkable success in natural language processing \cite{devlin2019bert, radford2018improving}, demonstrating fluency in text generation, translation, and question-answering.
+At the same time, many deployed language systems are optimized to produce one resolved output at each step, which creates pressure toward early resolution when context is incomplete.
 This ``premature semantic collapse bias'' manifests as: